-I concentrate, trying to ignore her humming.
-My god, is that “Feelings?”
+I concentrate, trying to ignore her.
+My god, is that “Feelings” she’s humming?

-“So this is writer’s block,” I think while pondering how I can coax her into working or get her out of here before she drinks all my brewskis.
-“At least it’s not champagne,” I mutter, hoping she won’t hear me.
+“So this is writer’s block,” I think while pondering how I can coax her into working or get her out of here before she drinks all my brews.
+“At least it’s not expensive champagne,” I mutter, hoping she won’t hear me.

-“Seriously, what’ve you got?
-I got some good adverbs and adjectives you can use to spice things up.” she offers, now pulling her gum out, stretching it out away from her clenched teeth, far more interested in seeing how long she can make the gum-string before it breaks than helping me with pearly prose.
+“Seriously, whatcha got?
+I got some good adverbs and adjectives you can use to spice things up,” she offers, pulling her gum out and stretching it away from her clenched teeth.
+Clearly she’s far more interested in how long she can make the gum-string before it breaks than helping me with pearly prose.
 She never, ever offered modifiers before.
-She was always at the ready with vivid nouns, and precise, active verbs.
+She was always at the ready with vivid nouns, and precise active verbs.

-Her soft burp jerks my eyes open.
+Her soft burp and follow-up giggle jerks my eyes open.
 She’s still here.
 So how does one fire a muse?
 And can I find a temp agency that will send another over, even on a Friday afternoon?